325 New Africa House

 Rusert’s research has been supported by the National Endowment for the Humanities, the American Antiquarian Society, the Robert H. Smith International Center for Jefferson Studies at Monticello, the John Hope Franklin Humanities Institute, the Center for the Humanities at Temple University, and the Center for Genome Ethics, Law & Policy at Duke University.

-Fugitive Science: Empiricism and Freedom in Early African American Culture (New York University Press, Spring 2017)
+Fugitive Science: Empiricism and Freedom in Early African American Culture (New York University Press, 2017)

 “Naturalizing Coercion: The Tuskegee Experiments and the Laboratory Life of the Plantation,” Captivating Technology: Race, Technoscience, and the Carceral Imagination, ed.
 Ruha Benjamin, Duke University Press (Forthcoming)